 Areas of Inquiry [28 credits] & Capstone Experience [3 credits]

-- Students are able to demonstrate an understanding of the nature of the scientific method including hands-on practice.
+- Students are able to demonstrate an understanding of the core concepts and vocabulary relevant to a particular area of the natural sciences.

-- Students are able to formulate and interpret testable questions that result in qualitative and quantitative data.
+- Students are able to formulate questions to guide scientific investigations.

-- Students are able to demonstrate knowledge of the fundamental concepts of a specific discipline in the behavioral or social sciences and the impact of those fundamental concepts on actions, perceptions or values.
+- Students are able to demonstrate knowledge of the fundamental concepts of a specific discipline in the behavioral or social sciences.

-- Students are able to demonstrate understanding of the methods, models or theories that produce knowledge in a specific field in the behavioral or social sciences.
+- Students are able to demonstrate understanding of methods, models, or theories that produce knowledge in a specific field in the behavioral or social sciences.

-- Students are able to demonstrate foundational knowledge of the subject area including the use of specialized vocabulary relevant to the area of study
+- Students are able to demonstrate foundational knowledge of a specific subject area in the humanities and arts, including the use of specialized vocabulary.

 - Students are able to describe how ways of knowing and creating knowledge differ across disciplines and cultures.